ilenikiiyala/google-clone/README.md

 3. DiceBear Avatars
    - provides me an API which generates animated user icons as a placeholder for users' profile icon on the actual Google engine
-   - I make use of the 'useState' and 'useEffect' hooks for this feature
+   - I make use of the 'useState' and 'useEffect' hooks for this feature (notice everytime you refresh it generates new icon)

 3. Material-UI
    - this icon library allows me to effortlessly import (and customize) the actual icons used by Google's front-end developers